Why Perimenopause Causes Anxiety and How to Find Relief

 • Calm anxiety and promote relaxation

-• Balance mood and reducing stress responses
+• Balance mood and reduce stress responses

 CBD interacts with the ECS in a unique way.
 Rather than binding directly to cannabinoid receptors, it influences the system indirectly.
 This interaction may help support the ECS and potentially alleviate some perimenopausal symptoms.

-Rest Sleep Support for Nighttime Tranquility
+Rest Sleep Support for Nighttime Tranquillity

 The Rest sleep support supplement (part of our Restorative Sleep System) is formulated with organically CBD oil to help bring natural relief at nighttime from perimenopausal anxiety while also supporting a deeper, more restful sleep.